leeheonyeong/IntroToIM/March5_Midterm/README.md

 **Introduction**

-This was midterm project for the course Intro to Interactive Media.
+This was my midterm project for the course Intro to Interactive Media.
 Our professor asked us to make something whimsical, delightful, surprising, wonderful, or fun.
 Through watching videos on youtube, I was inspired to create a sunflower that moves to the side where the light is shone (just like how a real sunflower moves to face where the sunlight is